 I believe in the grassroots of the United Conservative Party.
 I have met many members of our new party and I am confident in their ability to maintain a policy handbook that will guide MLA’s and the government on the direction that should be taken.
 This policy book is a document that represents the collective will of the party members and must be taken seriously.

 I believe that an MLA should take the time to know how each constituent wants to be contacted, how they want to receive news and how they want to participate in our democracy.
-In 2019 the new UCP government will be busy, lowering taxes, stabilizing healthcare costs, balancing the budget and so much more and whenever they are working on a bill or debating in the legislature or committee, I want them to know that your opinion matters.
+In 2019 the new UCP government will be busy, lowering taxes, stabilizing health care costs, balancing the budget and so much more and whenever they are working on a bill or debating in the legislature or committee, I want them to know that your opinion matters.
 The constituents of Leduc-Beaumont come from all backgrounds and experiences and it is those experiences that should be heard and learned from.
-Your firsthand knowledge will be the key to learning how to make our government better and how to make it provide the same level services at a lower cost.
+Your firsthand knowledge will be the key to learning how to make our government better and how to make it provide the same level of services at a lower cost.

 The United Conservative Party leader Jason Kenney said that "Alberta is an idea".
 That statement was one of the most profound of the campaign.
 It makes one think for themselves what Alberta means to them and where they want it to go.
-For me, I want the Alberta that allows free enterprise to flourish, where regulations balance the concerns of citizens but does not burden business with meaningless red tape and oversight, where taxes are flat and fair, where a balanced budget is the right thing to do and borrowing is a last resort, where the streets are safe and we protect and enjoy the environment we have been blessed with.
+For me, I want the Alberta that allows free enterprise to flourish, where regulations balance the concerns of citizens but does not burden business with meaningless red tape and oversight, where taxes are flat and fair, where a balanced budget is a right thing to do and borrowing is the last resort, where the streets are safe and we protect and enjoy the environment we have been blessed with.